QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 - The value of a firm is independent the mix of equity and bonds that it uses to finance its physical capital.

-- The firms’s decision of how much physical capital to purchase does not depend on whether it finances capital purchases by issuing bonds or equity
+- The firms’s decision about how much physical capital to purchase does not depend on whether it finances those purchases by issuing bonds or equity

 - The firm’s choice of whether to finance itself by issuing equity or